Summary of Requirements for the Degree

 2 PHYS 2796 Introduction to Modern Physics (S) 4 PHYS 4796 Experimental Physics (S) 3

 - Students must complete the General Education (GenEd) requirements.

 - See the General Education section of the Undergraduate Bulletin for the GenEd curriculum.

-- Students who complete TUteach majors typically receive a waiver for 1 Human Behavior (GB), 2 Science & Technology (GS) and 1 Quantitative Literacy (GQ) GenEd courses.
+- Students who complete TUteach majors receive a waiver for 1 Human Behavior (GB), 2 Science & Technology (GS) and 1 Quantitative Literacy (GQ) GenEd courses.

 - Students must satisfy general Temple University residency requirements.